Create and use an Internal Load Balancer App Service Environment

 Select or create a resource group.

-Select OK, and then select Create.
+Select Review and Create then select Create.

 Create an app in an ILB ASE